gocodeup/rest-blog/src/main/resources/curriculum/ii-rest-and-relationships/10-building-relationships-ii.md

 ### The `Category`

-We need to create an object to help us with categorizing posts.
+We will create an object which will represent a single category.

 Its job is to provide the names of which categories *exist*.